kylebmeredith/Camera-Calibration/README.md

 and the calibration results (camera matrix, distortion coefficients, and reprojection error).
 These intrinsic files can be used as intrinsic input for future calibration, using the setting: **intrinsicInput_Filename**.

-These intrinsic parameters can also be used to correct the radial distortion in the input images.
+Intrinsic parameters can also be used to correct the radial distortion in the input images.
 The setting **Show_UndistortedImages** controls whether or not these undistorted images are shown after calibration.
 If the setting **UndistortedImages_Path** is changed from "0," the program will try to save these images to the path.
 It will print an error if this path does